PrefectHQ/prefect/docs/cloud/index.md

 Prefect Cloud is a workflow coordination-as-a-service platform.
 Prefect Cloud provides all the capabilities of the [Prefect server](/host) and UI in a hosted environment, plus additional features such as automations, workspaces, and organizations.

-!!! success "Prefect Cloud Quickstart"
+!!! success "Getting Started with Prefect Cloud"
     Ready to jump right in and start running with Prefect Cloud?
-See the [Prefect Cloud Quickstart](/cloud/cloud-quickstart/) to create a workspace, configure a local execution environment, and write your first Prefect Cloud-monitored flow run.
+See the [Cloud Getting Started Guide](/cloud/cloud-quickstart/) to create a workspace, configure a local execution environment, and write your first Prefect Cloud-monitored flow run.

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-workspace-dashboard.png)